Suki Waterhouse

 Alice Suki Waterhouse (born 5 January 1992) is an English actress, singer, and model.
 Waterhouse began a career in modelling at the age of 16, and she went on to model for several major fashion labels such as Burberry, Tommy Hilfiger, Hugo Boss, Laura Mercier, and Ferragamo.
 Her first feature film as an actress was a minor role in Pusher (2012), and she has since appeared in films such as Love, Rosie (2014), The Divergent Series: Insurgent (2015), The Bad Batch (2016), Assassination Nation (2018), and Detective Pikachu (2019).
 Waterhouse portrayed Karen Sirko in the musical drama miniseries Daisy Jones & the Six (2023).

-Outside of fashion and acting, she began performing as an indie pop artist and released her debut studio album I Can't Let Go and debut extended play (EP) Milk Teeth in 2022.
+Outside fashion and acting, she began performing as an indie pop artist and released her debut studio album I Can't Let Go and debut extended play (EP) Milk Teeth in 2022.
 Her second album, Memoir of a Sparklemuffin, was released in 2024.

 Early life

 Alice Suki Waterhouse was born in Hammersmith, London, and was raised in Chiswick, London, the daughter of Elizabeth (née Bruce), a cancer care nurse, and Norman Waterhouse, a plastic surgeon.
 She has a brother named Charlie, and two younger sisters: Madeleine, who is a model, and Imogen, a model and actress.